 Sample wet blood on an item by using a dry swab.
 Avoid contaminating the sample with leaf material or dirt that can inhibit DNA analysis.
 Air-dry the swab for a few minutes, and then place it in a paper envelope and ship at room temperature.
 If the object is small, allow the sample to air dry and ship the entire object.Buccal (Cheek) Swabs

 Cheek swabs are a non-invasive method of collecting DNA from known dogs and cats for comparison with an evidentiary sample.
-No food or drink should be allowed for twenty minutes prior to sampling.
+No food or drink should be allowed for thirty minutes prior to sampling.
 A swab (supplied at no charge by the laboratory) is placed against the inside of the cheek and swirled for ten seconds.
 Allow the swab to air dry briefly, and return it to the wrapper.
 Do not tape or seal the end of the wrapper.
 Repeat with a second swab for the other cheek of the same animal.Bones and Teeth

 If the soft tissue is too degraded, then teeth are the preferred tissue for post mortem DNA testing.
 Submit molars or large teeth in good condition with no chips or cracks.
 Do not bleach or clean the teeth.
 If teeth are unavailable, submit approximately 3-4 inches of a long bone such as femur or humerus.
 Do not send large pieces of carcass or whole animals.
 Do not bleach or clean the bones prior to submission.
 Teeth or bone samples that are wet should be triple wrapped to avoid leakage during shipping and sent by overnight courier.Hair

 Loose evidentiary hairs should be handled in a manner to preserve any epithelial cells adhering to the hair shaft.
-Ideally, collect loose hairs into paper or glassine evidence bags, dry-mount on microscope slides, or collect onto a gel lift.
+Ideally, collect loose hairs into paper or glassine evidence bags, dry-mount on microscope slides, or collect onto a Post-It or gel lift.
 Hair samples lifted with a gel lift or conventional fingerprint tape should be placed sticky side down on paper or a slide for shipping.
 Mounted hairs may be shipped in slide mailers.
 For live animals, pull about 10-20 hairs from the mane (horse), tail (horse or cattle), or neck guard hairs (elk and deer), being careful to obtain the hair roots.
 Do not cut the hairs.
 Place the samples in a paper envelope and seal.
 Do not use a plastic baggie.
 If the animal has begun to decompose, do not collect a hair sample.Feces

 Dried feces should be placed in a breathable container and protected from crushing during shipping.
 Collect moist feces in a leak-proof container and immediately ship to the laboratory by overnight courier.
 If collected on a weekend, refrigerate until shipping.
 Feces that is runny or has visible mold should not be submitted.Meat, Organ, and Hide Samples